MarieSumalee/MarieSumalee/README.md

 - 👋 Hi, I’m @MarieSumalee
 - 👀 I’m interested in modern web app technologies
 - 🌱 I’m a front end developer, and I think JAMstack is awesome!
+- 🤩 Hugo static site generator is what I also like best!
 - 🧢  I like to stay busy and keep on learning new stuff
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 Reach me here at my webwite